fchuffar/mitoseq/README.md

     - If you use BAM as output the prefix of each file will be used as a sample ID, feel free to rename it as you wish.

+- Folders reference/, mitochondria/ and gtf/ (Cf Example) in data/input/ exist in order to let you use the reference/annotation of your choice, if you don't want to use the default ones that will be downloaded automatically if the folders are empty.
+If you decide to use your own reference/annotation, make sure that none of these folders contain more than 1 file, overwise the pipeline will not run.

 ## Pipeline execution
 - Once the previous steps are done you can perform the run by executing the following command